Muster-Suchen-und-Erkennen/muse-for-anything/docs/api-doc.rst

     The meaning of key variables **should** be as stable as the meaning of a rel attribute (never change them without updating the api major version!).
 ``data``
-    Contains either a single data object or a list of data objects if the Resource is a collection resource.
+    Contains a single data object.

     All data objects have a ``self`` attribute that contains their canonical url.
     This attribute should be used to discover the links for the specific object if it is part of a collection resource.

+    If the resource is a collection ``data`` contains a an object of the form ``{"self": {...}, "items": []}``.
+    The ``items`` attribute of the collection contains a list of links to the resources in the collection.
+    The actual resources should always be provided in the ``embedded`` attribute of the API response.
+    If a client does not use the ``embedded`` attribute to populate a client side cache it can replace the links in the ``items`` attribute with the corresponding embedded item by matching the href of the link and the items self link.

     A client that caches API responses **may** use the url in the ``self`` attribute of the data object as the cache key for this API response if the response contains exactly one object.